micahn/elephant/internal/providers/todo/README.md

 By default, you can create a new item whenever no items matches the configured `min_score` threshold.
 If you want to, you can also configure `create_prefix`, f.e. `add`.
 In that case you can do `add:new item`.

 If you want to create a schuduled task, you can prefix your item with either `in 5m` or `at 1500`.
 Possible units are `s`, `m` and `h`.

+Adding a `!` suffix will mark an item as urgent.